 #3.
 Annual Property Inspections

 But when it comes to a property inspection, landlords need to write that into the lease.
-The home inspection is crucial: This is when you or the property manager will go into the home and check for any kind of deferred maintenance.
+The home inspection is crucial: This is when you or the rental property manager will go into the home and check for any kind of deferred maintenance.

 Landlords should look at the smoke alarms and the carbon monoxide alarm.
 Landlords should change the furnace filter, make sure the tenant hasn’t snuck in a pet or a roommate, and so on.
 It’s very important that landlords write an annual home inspection into the lease, to make sure tenants are following rent rules.